 Eucommia Leaf Extract—Obesity

 We established a metabolic syndrome-like model by feeding rats with a 35% high-fat diet (HFD) to examine potential anti-obesity and anti-metabolic syndrome effects following the chronic administration of ELE [25].
 Food intake was significantly decreased in the ELE treatment group compared with the control group.
 It is known that the food intake directly affects the obesity.
 It seems that the food intake might decrease with the decrease in the body weight.
 However, our studies of the ELE treatment group on physical parameters white adipose tissue (WAT weight) and plasma parameters (adiponectin) as well as gene expression analysis by real-time PCR in adipose tissue clearly indicated the high anti-obesity effect by the energy expenditure in the adipose tissue (Tables 3 and 4).
 The anti-obesity effect of the ELE treatment group is not simply due to the weight loss by reduced food intake.
-In both studies, especially increases of adiponectin, an adipocyte-derived hormone was observed following ELE administration.
+In both studies, especially increases of adiponectin, an adipocyte-derived hormone were observed following ELE administration.
 Adiponectin is potentially an important therapeutic to reduce the burden associated with obesity and related chronic diseases [26].

 Table 3.
 Effects of ELE on physical and plasma parameters after a three-month administration in HFD-fed rats.